Easter iloveindia.comEaster BasketsHappy EasterEaster GiftsEaster Around The World

 Easter in Italy

 The Easter dinner is usually a sumptuous feast arranged with special delicacies.
-The most important dish is agnellino, roasted baby lamb.
-Eggs feature prominently in the day's dishes, in both soups such as Brodetto Pasquale, a broth-based Easter soup thickened with eggs, and in many breads, both sweet and savory.
+The most important dish is Agnellino, roasted baby lamb.
+Eggs feature prominently in the day's dishes, in both soups such as Brodetto Pasquale, a broth-based Easter soup thickened with eggs, and various kinds of breads, both sweet and savory.
+Pannetone and Colomba (dove shaped) breads are also given as gifts.
+Hollow chocolate eggs that usually contain something surprising inside are also presented to near and dear ones.
+Gifts exchange in various other forms is also popular in Italy.